 When really at my core I’m American as FUCK, more than deep, I’m sooo fucking Southern American sans Southern Belle.
 I like Blue jeans.
 I like cowhide and linen.
 I like magnolias and Fleur De Lis.

-I like jazz and blues and country music.
+I like jazz and blues and country music and rock and roll.

 I like sports cars And Lincolns and Ford trucks.